 What Do Bed Bug Bites Look Like

 “Don’t let the bed bugs bite” is a commonly used expression when bidding someone goodnight.
 These insects are so tiny, tinier than apple seeds and their bodies are flat!
 This makes it harder to notice if they have already invaded your house and they usually hide almost anywhere in the house.
+That is why bed bugs Toronto is a huge problem in the city.
 After invading the house, they can find a home in your mattresses, furniture or electric outlets.
 They tend to stay near beds and seats to be closer to their food source, as entomologists report that they feed on humans’ and other mammals blood, including household pets.

 Yes, bed bugs can, and they often, bite their hosts when they are asleep since they are most active during the night.
 They normally bite the neck, hands and face area as these places are the commonly exposed areas when sleeping.
 Their bites are, however, not always noticed.
 This is because when they bite their victims, they inject an anesthetic substance that allows them to feed without being interrupted for up to ten minutes.

 How can one know if they have been bitten by a bed bug?
 The bite’s symptoms are redness, swelling and itchiness on the place bitten.
 Although they haven’t been found to spread infectious diseases like other insects as mosquitoes do, some people may suffer emotionally from these bites.
 Also, bed bug victims may experience insomnia, suffer shame, and even go through “phantom bites” long after the pesky bugs have been removed by pest control experts.